Vanshsharma135/Fintech-Customer-Analysis-/README.md

-The "FinTech" company launch there android and iOS mobile base app and want to grow there business.
-But there is problem how to recomended this app and offer who realy want to use it.
-So for that company desided to give free trial to each and every customer for 24 houre and collect data from the customers.
-In this senariao some customer purchase the app and someone not.
-According to this data company want to give special offer to the customer who are not interested to buy without offer and grow thre business.
+The "FinTech" company launched their Android and iOS mobile base app and wants to grow their business.
+But there is a problem with how to recommend this app and offer who really want to use it.
+So the company decided to give a free trial to each and every customer for 24 hours and collect data from the customers.
+In this scenario, some customers purchase the app and some do not.
+According to this data, the company wants to give special offers to customers who are not interested in buying without offers and grow their business.

 # This is a classification problem.